CopterExpress/clover/docs/en/simple_offboard.md

 ### navigate_global

-Flying in a straight line to a point in the global system of coordinates (latitude/longitude).
+Flying in a straight line to a point in the global coordinate system (latitude/longitude).

 Parameters: